LaunchCodeEducation/data-analysis-curriculum/content/sql-part-3/reading/full-joins/_index.md

 weight = 4
 +++

-Joining two tables with a **full outer join** gives us a result set that includes all records from both tables.
-Full outer joins are important to SQL, but the syntax is not supported in MySQL.
-Instead, to achieve a full outer join, you have to work with a left outer join and a right outer join.
-To show what a full outer join looks like in other types of SQL, we have simulated some possible syntax below.
+Finally, we have a full outer join.
+Joining two tables with a **full outer join** gives us a result set that includes all records from both tables with null values for unmatched rows.

 Now that another event planner has joined Mary's company, to get all of the events run by the company in August, we can use a full outer join to combine